anasemqenawy/Crv_Attrs/README.md

 # Features
-Intuitive UI for adding or removing attributes.
+Intuitive PyQt UI for adding or removing attributes.
 Quick setup and usage.
 Reduces repetitive work, saving time and effort.